NarnamangalamBhumika/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 MENTOR: NEELA SANTHOSH

-Description of Sentiment Analysis with NLP :
+DESCRIPTION OF SENTIMENT ANALYSIS WITH NLP :

 Sentiment Analysis, also known as opinion mining, is a subfield of Natural Language Processing (NLP) that involves determining the emotional tone behind a body of text.
 It aims to identify whether a piece of writing—such as a product review, tweet, or customer comment—expresses a positive, negative, or neutral sentiment.
 This technique has gained immense popularity with the rise of user-generated content on platforms like social media, forums, and review websites.
 By automating sentiment detection, organizations can monitor public opinion, assess brand reputation, and make data-driven decisions based on how people feel about their products, services, or events.